Origins of the Wild and Scenic Rivers Bill

-Main Salmon was designated July 23, 1980 from the mouth of the North Fork of the Salmon River downstream to Long Tom Bar.
+Main Salmon received designation on July 23, 1980 from the mouth of the North Fork of the Salmon River downstream to Long Tom Bar.
 A total of 125 miles: 79 miles Wild and 46 miles Recreation.
 Outstandingly Remarkable Values of the Wild Section: Cultural, Fish, Geologic, Historic, Recreation, Scenery, Wildlife, Botany, Traditional Cultural Use, Water Quality

-The Tuolumne River and Cheery Creek/Upper Tuolumne River were designated September 28, 1984 for the main stem from its source to the Don Pedro Reservoir.
+The Tuolumne River and Cheery Creek/Upper Tuolumne River received designation on September 28, 1984 for the main stem from its source to the Don Pedro Reservoir.
 A total of 83 miles: 47 miles Wild, 23 miles Scenic, and 13 miles Recreation.
 Outstandingly Remarkable Values of the Wild Section: Cultural, Fish, Geologic, Historic, Recreation, Scenery, Wildlife, Ecology

-The Merced River was designated November 2, 1987 and October 23, 1992.
+The Merced River received designation on November 2, 1987 and October 23, 1992.
 From its source (including Red Peak Fork, Merced Peak Fork, Triple Peak Fork, and Lyle Fork) through Yosemite Valley to a the normal maximum operating pool (water surface level) of Lake McClure (elevation 867 feet mean sea level).
 The South Fork from its source in Yosemite National Park to the confluence with the main stem.
 A total of 122.5 miles: 71 miles Wild, 16 miles Scenic, and 35.5 miles Recreation.
 Outstandingly Remarkable Values of the Recreation Section: Fish, Geologic, Historic, Recreation, Wildlife, Botany.

-The Klamath, Cal Salmon, and Scott was designated January 19, 1981 from the mouth of the Klamath to 3,600 feet below Iron Gate Dam.
+The Klamath, Cal Salmon, and Scott received designation on January 19, 1981 from the mouth of the Klamath to 3,600 feet below Iron Gate Dam.
 The Salmon River from its confluence with the Klamath to the confluence of the North and South Forks of the Salmon River.
 The North Fork of the Salmon River from the Salmon River confluence to the southern boundary of the Marble Mountain Wilderness Area.
 The South Fork of the Salmon River from the Salmon River confluence to the Cecilville Bridge.
 The Scott River from its confluence with the Klamath to its confluence with Schackleford Creek.
 All of Wooley Creek.
 A total of 286 miles: 11.7 miles Wild, 23.5 miles Scenic, and 250.8 miles Recreation.
 Outstandingly Remarkable Values of Klamath Recreation Section and the Cal Salmon Scenic Section: Fish.